kjinwoo12/UE5Game_LeagueOfWatch/README.md

+# Deprecated
+Now we don't use this repo.

+Here is the new repo : [https://github.com/kjinwoo12/LeagueOfWatch](https://github.com/kjinwoo12/LeagueOfWatch)

 # UE5Game_LeagueOfWatch
 ## What is it?
 It is for studying UnrealEngine5.
 The goal is to make the game that a mixture of Overwatch and League Of Legend.
 The development log is being written on my [blog](https://duplicated.tistory.com/10).